 - 1/2 cup (120ml) full-fat sour cream, at room temperature

 - 1 and 1/2 cups (335g) halved or quartered fresh cherries*

 - 1/4 cup (50g) packed light or dark brown sugar

 - 2 Tablespoons (28g) unsalted butter, melted

 - Preheat the oven to 350°F (177°C).
 Grease a 9-inch deep dish pie dish, a 9-inch springform pan, or an 8-inch square baking pan.

 - Make the batter: Whisk the flour, baking powder, and salt together.
 Set aside.

 - In a large bowl using a hand mixer or stand mixer fitted with a paddle or whisk attachment, beat the butter and granulated sugar together on high speed until smooth and creamy, about 2 minutes.
-Scrape down the sides and up the bottom of the bowl with a rubber spatula as needed.
+Scrape down the sides and up the bottom of the bowl with a silicone spatula as needed.
 Add the eggs, sour cream, vanilla extract, and almond extract.
 Beat on medium-high speed until combined.
 The mixture may look curdled; that’s ok.
 Scrape down the sides and up the bottom of the bowl as needed.
 With the mixer on low speed, mix in the dry ingredients until smooth.
 Do not overmix.
 The batter will be thick.
 Carefully fold in the cherries and do not overmix.
 The batter will likely have streaks of pink; that’s ok.
 Spoon and spread into prepared pan.
 Set aside.

 - Make the crumb topping: With a fork, mix the flour, brown sugar, and cinnamon together.
 Stir in the melted butter until crumbs form.
 Do not overmix because the mixture will turn into a paste.
 Keep it crumbly.
 Sprinkle the crumb mixture and sliced almonds evenly on top of batter.